PLLE/leadership/docs/x-archive/leading-others/coaching.md

 Nimm in Gedanken vorweg was Sprecher sagen will
 Versuche Beweismaterial des Redners zu verstehen und zu überprüfen Wiederhole von Zeit zu Zeit das Gehörte

+### Levels of Listening

+Listening is fundamental to effective coaching, so it's useful to have a framework to talk it.
+We can consider three types of listening:

+Internal Listening is when you're focused on your own thoughts, and largely not paying attention to the conversation happening around you.
+Daydreaming during a meeting is a great example of this.
+Focused Listening is when you're tuned into what another person is saying.
+You might be so engaged that you're hanging on their every word, and perhaps you could even later quote what they're saying.
+Ambient Listening is awareness of any non-verbal communication happening: body language; sensations of anger/tension/elation, etc. If you enter a room where two people were just arguing, you can often feel the tension in the air -- this is ambient listening.